AbstractClass/multiplexer/README.md

 # Multiplexer
 An automation tool developed with secuirty scans in mind.
-Take a template of commands with wildcards (ex. nmap, nikto, dirb), a list of payloads for those wildcards (ex.
+Take a template of commands with wildcards (ex. nmap, nikto, dirb), a list of (tab separated) payloads for those wildcards (ex.
 IPs, websites, etc.), and watch as all possibilites of the commands and payloads are generated and run in parallel.

 ## Templates
 The template works off of pythons str.format() which uses `{X}` as a wildcard where `X` indicates the position (starting at 0 of course).